GSA/idmanagement.gov/_playbooks/playbook-dds.md

 factor, the physically printed topography of the card:
     1. must be visually distinct from a PIV card.
-    2. must not have a printed photo, or other personally identifiable information (e.g., authorizing sponsor or recipient’s name, title or role).
+    2. must not have a printed photo, or other personally identifiable information (e.g., role holder or recipient’s name, title or role).
     3. may contain printed information that identifies the card holder such as its requesting office or user.
 4. Authentication of the Role Holder or their Authorizing Sponsor as well as the delegated digital signature certificate recipient is performed using their PIV cards, such as a signed object, such as a user agreement or authorization memo, leveraging their PIV signature certificate(s).
 5. The common name in the certificate must state the role of Role Holder such as “Secretary of Homeland Security” or “[Secretary Name] - Secretary of Homeland Security”, and be suffixed with a certificate purpose such as “(OFR).”
-Note that OFR signature block requirements include the authorizing sponsor’s name to align with the document signature block.
+Note that OFR signature block requirements include the role holder's name to align with the document signature block.
   1. Example - CN=Secretary of the Treasury, Alexander Hamilton (OFR)
 6. The Subject Alternative Name (SAN) of the delegated digital signature certificate must include a unique identifier for the recipient of the delegated digital signature certificate (e.g., RFC822 email, UPN, or another internal identifier such as an EDIPI).
 7. The validity period of the delegated digital signature certificate must: